inspera/eslint-config-inspera/README.md

 # Style guide
 For our hard formatting rules, we (mostly) follow the Airbnb JavaScript Style Guide. https://github.com/airbnb/javascript
+The Airbnb styleguide is chosen because it is comprehensive, widely used and reasonably close to our own current practices.

 ## Our amendments:
 ### Comments